-SEDL 3312 Physical Activities for Learners with Special Needs 3 credit hours
+SEDL 3312/KINE 3312 Physical Activities for Learners with Special Needs

-This course focuses on strategies designed to accommodate, modify and engage students with various disabilities as defined in IDEA in physical activities.
-The course also provides the opportunity for the student to learn how to write individual education plans as they relate to physical activities for the child with special needs.
+This course focuses on strategies designed to accommodate, modify, and engage students with various disabilities in physical activities.
+The course also provides the opportunity for the student to learn how to write individual education plans for physical activities for the child with special needs.